MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-01-xamarin-sdk-bluemix-mfp-v8.md

 * Open the sample project found in `ibm-worklight-8.0.0.0/samples/WorklightSample`
 * Login to [bluemix.net](https://bluemix.net) and add the [MobileFirst Foundation service](https://console.ng.bluemix.net/catalog/services/mobile-foundation/) to your account.
 * Build and deploy MobileFirst adapters to your console.
 To begin with, you can use the UserLogin and ResourceAdapter from the MobileFirst samples.
 See how to create and deploy adapters [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/security-check/).
-* Run your app from Xamarin Studio / Visual Studio and get all the goodness of MobileFirst Platform v8 on Bluemix.
+* Run your app from Xamarin Studio / Visual Studio and get all the goodness of MobileFirst Foundation v8 on Bluemix.

 See the video below for a complete end-to-end demonstration of this process.